-The assessment of SICR and the calculation of ECL both incorporate forward-looking information.
+The assessment of SICR and the calculation of ECL both incorporate forwardlooking information.
 The Bank uses external and internal information to generate "best case", "base case" and "worst case" scenarios which consider forecasted economic variables, based on assigned probability weights determined by the Bank.
-The Bank has performed historical analysis and identified the key macro-economic variables ("MEV") impacting credit risk and expected credit losses.
+The Bank has performed historical analysis and identified the key macroeconomic variables ("MEV") impacting credit risk and ECL.
 MEV are regressed against Malaysia's non-performing loans rate to obtain a statistical model between them.

-The MEV used by the Bank in the current financial year are Real Gross Domestic Product ("Real GDP") and FTSE Bursa Malaysia KLCI index whereas MEV used in prior financial year were Real GDP and United States Dollar ("USD")/Ringgit Malaysia ("MYR") exchange rate.
+The MEV used by the Bank in the current financial year are Real Gross Domestic Product ("Real GDP") and FTSE Bursa Malaysia KLCI index.
 The Bank has reviewed and adjusted the MEV used in the current financial year following the update of non-performing loans rate.